Lady Bird Deed vs. Revocable Living Trust. Which Option Works Best for Your Florida Home?

 The Bottom Line

-At Elder Needs Law, we handle both ladybird deeds and revocable living trusts.
+At Elder Needs Law, we handle both Lady Bird deeds and revocable living trusts.
 We're not trying to push you toward the more expensive option.
 Our job is to help you make an informed decision based on your specific circumstances.

-But here's what decades of estate planning work have taught us: the families who plan comprehensively have fewer problems later.
+But here's what decades of estate planning work have taught us.
+The families who plan comprehensively have fewer problems later.
 The small additional investment in a revocable living trust often saves tens of thousands of dollars and countless hours of family conflict down the road.

 Your home is probably one of the most valuable things you'll leave to your children.
 Protecting it properly is worth getting right.